pingcap/docs/vector-search-index.md

     For more information, see [`ALTER TABLE ...
 COMPACT`](/sql-statements/sql-statement-alter-table-compact.md).

 In addition, you can monitor the execution progress of the DDL job by executing `ADMIN SHOW DDL JOBS;` and checking the `row count`.
 However, this method is not fully accurate, because the `row count` value is obtained from the `rows_stable_indexed` field in `TIFLASH_INDEXES`.
-This approach can used as a reference for tracking the progress of indexing.
+You can use this approach as a reference for tracking the progress of indexing.

 ## Check whether the vector index is used